Skip to Content

 Add in the sliced prosciutto and mix on low until the prosciutto is combined into the dough, about five minutes.

 Shape the dough into a ball.
-Cover it with a tea towel and let it sit for 20 minutes.
+Cover it with a tea towel and let the dough rise for 20 minutes.

 Twist the bread and combine the edges to form a ring.
 (Tips for this below.)

-Cover the ring with a tea towel and let it sit for an hour.
+Cover the ring with a tea towel and let the dough rise for an hour.

 Let the oven sit at temperature for 20 to 30 minutes.

-Prosciutto Bread ring being brushed with a pasty brush.
+A prosciutto bread ring being brushed with a pastry brush.

-Using a pastry brush, brush the dough with 1 teaspoon of melted butter.
+Using a pastry brush, brush the dough with 1 teaspoon of melted butter (lard or bacon grease, depending on what you’re using).
 Transfer it to the pizza stone.

 Fill a cake pan with 1 cup of water and close the oven door.